kronotop/kronotop/docs/volume/management.md

 document store, Volume is responsible for reliably storing all document data on local disks and managing data replication between cluster members.

-See the [design](design.md) document in for details of the volume design and implementation.
+See the [volume](volume.md) documentation for details of the storage engine design and implementation.

 ## Commands